Callan-Symanzik-like equation in information theory: Critical behavior and a Callan-Symanzik-like equation

-As it has been revealed that the location of these jumps are scale dependent.
+As shown above, the locations of these jumps are scale dependent.
 This result suggests that the CGR itself could behave differently in various scales.
 In this section we are going to study the behavior of CGR in different scales.
-In this manner CGR is a function of the generalization parameter; however, the location of these jumps $r_i$ is a function of the parameter, so we could use a chain rule:
+In this manner CGR is a function of the generalization parameter; however, the location of these jumps $r_i$ is a function of the parameter, so we could use a chain rule and \eqref{partiald}:

-The above result appears when we are working in $t'$ coordinate and Fefferman-Graham coordinate at $r_i$ cut-off.
-One could proceed with $t$ coordinate and $r_i$ cut-off, then: